VIVAlab/upper-body-clustering/doc/clustering.md

 ## [DBSCAN algorithm](https://en.wikipedia.org/wiki/DBSCAN)

-This algorithm have two optional parameters :
+This algorithm has two optional parameters :

   * eps (default value if not given : 0.04)
   * min_samples (default value if not given : 12)